adobe/aio-lib-java/ims/README.md

 token and must be signed with the private key that is associated with a public key certificate specified on your integration.

-Browse our [JWT authentication documentation](https://developer.adobe.com/developer-console/docs/guides/authentication/JWT/) for more details, and to get you started quickly, look at our [sample jwt config file](./src/test/resources/workspace.properties)
+Browse our [JWT authentication documentation](https://developer.adobe.com/developer-console/docs/guides/authentication/JWT/) for more details, and to get you started quickly, look at our [sample jwt config file: `workspace.jwt.properties`](./src/test/resources/workspace.jwt.properties)

 #### Create and configure your public and private key
 As introduced above the authentication flow signs the JWT request and therefore requires private-public keys configurations